jakesum/electrumx-sum/INSTALL.md

 INFO:    electrumx has been installed successfully.
 Edit /etc/electrumx.conf to configure it....
 ```

+* You are now done with the Installer.   'cd' to root

 ## Step 3 - Configure ElectrumX for Sumcoin
 Edit the ElectrumX configuration file:
 ```